Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 Treat the shallow and deep ends as separate pools.
 This will allow you to apply the volume of each section using the constant depth formula.

-Once you have the volumes of both parts, simply add them together to determine the volume for the whole pool.
+Once you have the volumes of both parts, add them together to determine the volume for the whole pool.

 Round or Circular Pool Volume